feliperohdee/use-dynamodb-reactive-hooks/README.md

 - Concurrency control is implemented using the `pid` field and conditional updates.
 - Debugging capabilities allow testing task conditions without triggering actual webhooks.
 - UUID generation and hashing utilities are provided for task and fork IDs.
+- Webhook execution can be processed in chunks using the `webhookChunkSize` parameter for better control over batch processing.
+- When `webhookChunkSize` is set, webhooks are processed in batches of the specified size while respecting `maxConcurrency`.
+- Setting `webhookChunkSize` to 0 (default) processes all webhooks in a single batch.

 ## 📄 License